jlr7245/portal/README.md

 The frontend of this app uses React and Apollo.
 The backend uses Node (Typescript) and GraphQL, with a PostgresQL database.
 Parcel is the bundler used.

+Authentication is done with a super simple setup of `express-session` and `bcryptjs`.
+There are a lot of different ways to do auth; this one struck me as the most lightweight.

 I considered using Go for the backend.
 However, Go is not a language I'm familiar with, while I have been building small Node services like this one for years.
 It would've been more time spent for a less polished effort, with fewer opinions on how a backend "should" work.

 ### Running the app locally